Vaiswi29/Vaiswi29/README.md

 - 👀 I’m interested in software engineering, AI, cybersecurity, and data science!
 - 🌱 I’m currently learning new languages to upgrade my skills!
 - 💞️ I’m looking to collaborate on projects involving AI, data science, and software development.
-- 📫 How to reach me vaiswipatel2026@gmail.com
+- 📫 How to reach me vaiswipatel2026@gmail.com or www.linkedin.com/in/vaiswipatel
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I used to skate professionally till High School.